COGGESHALL ABBEY

 An old photo taken in about 1900 shows the Guest House in use as a barn.

 There was a settlement at Coggeshall and a priest well before the monks arrived.
 This was probably in the area of upper Church Street.
 The church itself was beyond the control of the abbey, enjoying rights also granted by Matilda and there was always a tension between abbey and church.
-The vicar of Coggeshall was locked up in Colchester Castle for stealing fish from the abbey stews and following an adjudication in 1223 – 24 the abbot converted his Gatehouse Chapel into a parish church to rival the established church over the river in Coggeshall.
+The vicar of Coggeshall was locked up in Colchester Castle for stealing fish from the abbey stews.
+Following an adjudication in 1223 – 24 which the abbey lost to the church, the abbot converted his Gatehouse Chapel into a parish church in the newly invented ‘Little Coggeshall’ to claw back a little from the established church over the river in Coggeshall.

-The abbey grew very wealthy from profits derived from the wool trade – a speciality of the Cistercian order.
-Cistercian wool was seen as a superior product, justifying a higher price.
-This was the result of enlightened breeding, good husbandry and in the cleaning, sorting and grading of the wool.
+The abbey prospered on profits derived from the wool trade – a speciality of the Cistercian order.
+Although the local wool was of poor quality compared to that from Gloucestershire it did carry a premium, the result of good husbandry and especially in the cleaning, sorting and grading of the wool.
 The abbey also enjoyed exemption from tolls which significantly reduced the cost of transport.
 It is known that as early as 1280 Coggeshall wool was being traded in the Low Countries and by 1315 in the markets of Florence.
 The abbey became very prosperous with 24 monks and 40 lay brothers at its peak.

 Over time there was a relaxing of the rules of the Cistercian order including that forbidding monks from having personal possessions.
 The economic health of the abbey declined for a variety of reasons and many of the smaller monasteries were suppressed by the church itself and the money raised used to support schools.
 In 1518 a private individual, Sir John Sharpe, had a lease with the Abbey for his mansion house within the precinct itself.